scriptrdotio/UIComponents/UIComponents/dashboard/frontend/components/speedometer/README.md

 | Option        | Description   |
 | ------------- |:-------------:|
-  gauge-radius     | 	sets an id for svg where gauge will be rendered (Optional). min-val          | 	Minimum value to be shown in gauge scale.
+  gauge-radius     | 	sets the size of the gauge (Optional). min-val          | 	Minimum value to be shown in gauge scale.
   max-val    	     | 	Maximum value to be shown in gauge scale. needle-val       | 	Sets the value of needle to be pointed.